justin-marian/justin-marian/README.md

 <img src="/pictures/1.png" align="right" width="250" />

 <p align="center">
-  As a fourth-year Computer Science student, I am driven by curiosity and a strong desire to keep working. 🚀 Through hands-on experience in programming, algorithms, and systems engineering, I have sharpened my skills in solving challenging problems and building efficient solutions.
+  As a fourth-year Computer Science student, I am driven by curiosity and a strong desire to keep working. 🚀 Through hands-on experience in programming, algorithms, and systems engineering.
+I have sharpened my skills in solving problems, developing practical solutions, and adapting to new technologies.
 </p>

 <!-- <p align="center">